sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-retrieve-odata-service/fiori-ios-hcpms-retrieve-odata-service.md

 ---
 title: Read data from the ES4 back-end and present it in the iOS app
-description: Now the device has been properly registered in the SAP Cloud Platform Mobile Services back-end, it should be possible to reach the OData service provided by the SAP ES4 back-end.
+description: Now the device has been properly registered in the SAP Cloud Platform mobile service for development and operations back-end, it should be possible to reach the OData service provided by the SAP ES4 back-end.
 This tutorial will implement a service call to the OData back-end and show the results in a table in the iOS app.
 primary_tag: operating-system>ios
 tags: [  tutorial>intermediate, operating-system>ios, topic>cloud, topic>mobile, topic>odata, products>sap-cloud-platform ]
 ---